 Here's a look at those courses—ranked in the order our Golf Digest course-ranking panelists scored them based on our most recent America's 100 Greatest Golf Courses ranking and our Best in State rankings.

-10 .
-Philadelphia Cricket Club (Wissahickon), Flourtown, Pa.: Tillie grew up learning cricket at the Cricket Club before building the club's original golf course.
+10. Philadelphia Cricket Club (Wissahickon), Flourtown, Pa.: Tillie grew up learning cricket at the Cricket Club before building the club's original golf course.
 A recent renovation by Keith Foster has brought this Philly design back to its classic roots, re-establishing one of Tillie's best works.
-The Wissahickon course is currently ranked 115th on our latest Second 100 Greatest ranking and fifth in the state—moving up seven spots from its previous position.
-A member of our two inaugural "200 Toughest" rankings, the Cricket Club is as close as it has ever been to making its return to our biennial ranking o America's 100 Greatest.
-The great hazard on the fourth hole is one of his best, and the 18th hole is one of his best finishers.
+The Wissahickon course is currently ranked 110th on our latest Second 100 Greatest ranking and fourth in the state.
+A member of our inaugural "200 Toughest" rankings, the Cricket Club is as close as it has ever been to making its return to our biennial ranking of America's 100 Greatest.
+The great hazard on the fourth hole is one of his best, and the 18th hole is one of Tillie's best finishers.

 Evan Schiller/Courtesy of Quaker Ridge GC